-There was a much of guess work involved before and different people were expressing different opinions on what can be considered as non-deferrable expenses for CEBA loan.
+There was much of guesswork involved before and different people were expressing different opinions on what can be considered as non-deferrable expenses for CEBA loan.

 Good news! the government has clarified and specifically explained what can be considered as a “non-deferrable expense”.

 Bad News!
-Their are specific categories of expenses which are eligible and might leave some of businesses out of program again.
+There are specific categories of expenses that are eligible and might leave some businesses out of the program again.

 Only the “arm’s length” transactions with independent third parties are eligible.
 If you have employees who deal with you at arm’s length, their wages and other employment expenses are eligible.
 Non-arms length wages and salaries are not eligible.
 Another post discusses what is meant by arm’s length.

-If you are a shareholder employee, your wages and salaries are not eligible because you are no dealing at arm’s length.
-If you had paid yourself salary in 2019, you may qualify under the payroll stream of CEBA instead of non-deferrable expenses.
+If you are a shareholder-employee, your wages and salaries are not eligible because you are no dealing at arm’s length.
+If you had paid yourself a salary in 2019, you may qualify under the payroll stream of CEBA instead of non-deferrable expenses.
 You might be interested in another post about late filing of T4 for CEBA.